coderefinery/ffmpeg-editlist/README.md

 (default `.`) is the output path for files.

 Because of the way keyframes work, there may be missing segments around the transition points.
-After you have tested that things seem reasonable, re-run with ``--reencode`` and it will do a full re-encode and make a seamless videos.
+After you have tested that your timings seem reasonable, re-run with ``--reencode`` and it will do a full re-encoding and make a seamless videos.
 The default encoding settings are designed to be slow but good enough for all practical purposes:

 ```
 ffmpeg-editlist.py editlist.yaml --reencode input-dir [-o output-dir]